Written in 2005

-Church Growth” is the discipline that seeks to analyse why Christian churches, at various levels of organisation, grow or decline, both numerically and spiritually.
+“Church Growth” is the discipline that seeks to analyse why Christian churches grow or decline, both numerically and spiritually.
 Numerical growth can include attendance at worship, membership and the number of congregations.
-Spiritual growth is harder to quantify but it is an important part of the subject.
+Spiritual growth is harder to quantify, but it is an essential part of the subject.

 Church growth thinking can be divided into three strands: